YubinYe/Coursera-Deep-Learning-deeplearning.ai/04-Convolutional Neural Networks/week2 quiz.md

 2. Which of the following do you typically see in a ConvNet?
 (Check all that apply.)

-  > Multiple CONV layers followed by a POOL layer
+  - > Multiple CONV layers followed by a POOL layer

-  Multiple POOL layers followed by a CONV layer
+  - Multiple POOL layers followed by a CONV layer

-  > FC layers in the last few layers
+  - > FC layers in the last few layers

-  FC layers in the first few layers
+  - FC layers in the first few layers

+>It is typical for ConvNets to use a POOL layer after some Conv layers; sometimes even one POOL layer after each CONV layer; but is not common to start with POOL layers.

+3. In LeNet-5 we can see that as we get into deeper networks, the number of channels increases while the height and width of the volume decreases.
+   - True. since in its implementation only valid convolutions were used, without padding, the height and width of the volume were reduced at each convolution.
+These were also reduced by the POOL layers, whereas the number of channels was increased from 6 to 16.

-3. In order to be able to build very deep networks, we usually only use pooling layers to downsize the height/width of the activation volumes while convolutions are used with “valid” padding.
+4. In order to be able to build very deep networks, we usually only use pooling layers to downsize the height/width of the activation volumes while convolutions are used with “valid” padding.
 Otherwise, we would downsize the input of the model too quickly.

   True